 During the inspection, our Officers will test the water, review sampling records, and assess the skills and knowledge of pool operators.

-Pools are inspected every 6 months, 12 months or 18 months.
+Public Pools are placed on an inspection frequency of every 6 months, 12 months or 18 months.

 The frequency of inspections is based on a risk framework that considers the type of premises, how much the pool gets used, confidence in the pool operator and compliance history for the pool.